model-checking/kani-verifier-blog/_posts/2023-08-02-turbocharging-rust-code-verification.md

 title:  "Turbocharging Rust Code Verification"
 ---

-Kani is a verification tool that can help you systematically test properties about your Rust code.
+Kani is a bit-precise model checker that can verify properties about your Rust code.

 To learn more about Kani, check out the [Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html) and our [previous blog posts](https://model-checking.github.io/kani-verifier-blog/).

-Over the past 9 months we have optimised Kani at different levels to either improve general performance or solve some specific performance problems encountered on some user proof harnesses.
+Over the past 9 months we have optimised Kani at different levels to either improve general performance or solve some specific performance problems encountered on user verification harnesses.

 In this post, we'll discuss three optimizations enabled through three different components of Kani.
+In short:

-In short, by allowing the selection of the specific SAT solver (globally or per harness) we can obtain consistent speedups of 2x-8x and up to 200x on specific harnesses, and an 85% reduction in total runtime on the `s2n-quic` crates; By adding a new GOTO program serializer that exports files in CBMC's own binary format, we obtain a consistent x4 speedup on the GOTO code generation + export step; By improving constant propagation in CBMC for union types, Kani can now solve in a few seconds proof harnesses that used to explode in time and memory.
-Compared to the late 2022 version, the current version of Kani (August 2023) is swifter and solves more problems in less time.
+- By allowing the selection of the specific SAT solver (globally or per harness) we can obtain consistent speedups of 2x-8x and up to 200x on specific harnesses, and an 85% reduction in total runtime on crate like [s2n-quic-core](https://github.com/aws/s2n-quic/tree/main/quic/s2n-quic-core);
+- By adding a new GOTO program serializer that exports files in CBMC's own binary format, we obtain a consistent x4 speedup on the GOTO code generation + export step;
+- By improving constant propagation in CBMC for union types, Kani can now solve in a few seconds verification harnesses that used to explode in time and memory.

+Compared to the last version of 2022, the current version of Kani (August 2023) is swifter and solves more problems in less time.

 But before diving into the details of each new feature and optimization, we'll start with a high-level overview of Kani's architecture.